sebbekarlsson/WPContainer/README.md

 > It should now be accessible at [http://localhost](localhost)

+### File manager
+> You will also be able to access the file manager after booting everything up,
+> it is accessible at: [http://localhost:8080/filemanager](localhost:8080/filemanager).
+> Here, you can edit your wordpress files, upload themes, plugins etc.

 ## MySQL credentials
 > The default credentails are:
 * root password: bad\_password